 Lake Sunapee is best known for its crazy water clarity.
 You can see down to around 30 feet in some places!
 Of course, you won’t be seeing down nearly this far when ice fishing.
 Both types of bass can be found in this lake, which are the main species fishermen seem to go after here.

 There are several boat launches on Lake Sunapee that allow for easy access.
-This lake does sometimes freeze later than others, so be sure to check if it is open to ice fishing before heading out.
+This lake, which covers 4,136 acres, does sometimes freeze later than others, so be sure to check if it is open to ice fishing before heading out.

 10. Highland Lake